msalvimjr/webpage-dcc/content/faqs/teaching-grading/_index.md

 **Answer:** Every student who missed an exam, for any reason, can take the make-up (substitute) exam at the end of the semester.
 No justification is needed.

 Students who did not miss any exam, however, are NOT allowed to take the make-up exam, for two reasons.
-First, the end of the semester is a very hasty period, and there’s usually barely enough time to grade all finals, seminar papers, make-up exams, problem sets, etc., in order to provide students with their final grades within a reasonable time frame; opening up the make-up exam to all students would only further delay this process.
+First, the end of the semester is a very hasty period, and there’s usually barely enough time to grade all finals, seminar papers, make-up exams, problem sets, etc., to provide students with their final grades within a reasonable time frame; opening up the make-up exam to all students would only further delay this process.
 Second, if I did open the make-up exam to all, I wouldn’t be giving students who did miss an exam the same opportunities as those who didn’t, as they would be taking one fewer exam than all others (and that isn’t fair).

-If you do not qualify to take the make-up exam but still want to improve your final grade, see section “improving your final grade” below.
+If you do not qualify to take the make-up exam but still want to improve your final grade, see the section “improving your final grade” below.

 </br>

 **Question:** *How does the make-up (substitute) exam work?*

 **Answer:** The make-up (substitute) takes place at the end of the semester, and it covers all subjects seen during the whole semester.
-It does not matter which exam you missed or the exam’s grades you want to have replaced, all students will take the same make-up (substitute) exam at the same date.
+It does not matter which exam you missed or the exam's grades you want to have replaced, all students will take the same make-up (substitute) exam on the same date.

 ### Improving your final grade